Celebrating 25 years -

 The clingy dog needs to learn how to feel safe when alone.

 Dogs who can't bear it when you leave, can't bear to be away from you when you're home either.
 The demanding dog barks bossily if a door is closed with you on the other side.
+This isn't anxiety - this is more "how dare you!"
 The clingy dog becomes frantic.
-It frets and whines.
-Before either of these dogs can learn to cope with being left alone while you're away, they must learn to be separated from you while you're home.
+They fret and whine, claw the door, bark frantically, howls.
+Before either of these dogs can learn to cope with being left alone while you're away, you must start by helping them learn to be separated from you while you're home.

 Decrease the co-dependency by paying less attention to the dog's needy behavior.
-Do not lavish attention in response to nudging, leaning or pawing.
-Pay attention when your dog is lying quietly away from you.
-Be aware of those times when your dog is seeking constant contact, leaning on your leg or lying under the table at your feet.
-You might sit in a chair with your feet tucked up so he can't reach you, in order to provide some beginnings of "you really can survive without constantly touching me."
+Avoid lavishing attention in response to nudging, leaning or pawing.
+Pay casual attention when your dog is lying quietly away from you.
+Be aware of those times when your dog is seeking constant contact, leaning on your leg or lying under the table on your feet.
+You might sit in a chair with your feet tucked up so he can't constantly touch you, in order to provide some beginnings of "you really can survive without constantly touching me."

 SOME TIPS WHEN LEAVING: